 Segmentation can streamline your effort to retain customers.

 If you can categorize your customers into service or market groups, you can create specific strategies to retain suitable customers.
-You can read more about it here.
+You can read here.

 Segmenting customers means that you segment service delivery as well.
 It helps in utilizing your resources prudently, in case they are limited.